balena-io/pinejs/docs/Hooks.md

 The resource that the request relates to, eg user
 #### odataQuery
 The OData OMeta structure.
+#### abstractSqlQuery
+The Abstract SQL OMeta structure.
+#### sqlQuery
+The SQL OMeta structure.
 #### values
 The "body" of the request.

+### result
+This is the result from running the transaction.

+* GET - A database result object with the unprocessed rows that have been queried.
+* POST - The inserted/updated id.
+* PUT/PATCH/MERGE/DELETE - null

+### tx
+The database transaction object, so that you can run queries in the same transaction or make API calls that use the same transaction.